Background pattern

 COLCHIMAX 0.5 mg/5 mg TABLETS

-1. What is COLCHIMAX 0.5 mg /5 mg and what is it used for
+1. What COLCHIMAX 0.5 mg/5 mg is and what it is used for

 COLCHIMAX 0.5 mg/5 mg is presented in the form of tablets for oral administration.
-Each tablet contains two active ingredients, colchicine and diclofenac
+Each tablet contains two active ingredients, colchicine and dicycloverine.

 COLCHIMAX 0.5 mg/5 mg belongs to the group of medicines known as other anti-gout preparations.

-COLCHIMAX 0.5 mg/5 mg is used in the treatment of acute gout attacks and chronic gout, prevention of acute attacks at the start of treatment with other medicines that cause a decrease in uric acid in the blood and urine, and periodic disease (familial Mediterranean fever).
+COLCHIMAX 0.5 mg/5 mg is used in the treatment of acute gout attacks and chronic gout, prevention of acute attacks when starting treatment with other medicines that reduce uric acid levels in the blood and urine, and familial Mediterranean fever.

-2. What you need to know before starting to take COLCHIMAX 0.5 mg/5 mg
+2. What you need to know before you take COLCHIMAX 0.5 mg/5 mg

 Do not take COLCHIMAX 0.5 mg/5 mg if:

-• You are allergic to colchicine, diclofenac, or any of the other components of this medication (listed in section 6).
+• You are allergic to colchicine, dicycloverine, or any of the other ingredients of this medicine (listed in section 6).

 • You have severe kidney disease and/or urinary retention or obstruction (you do not urinate normally).